 The cost to haul a 1-bedroom apartment interstate on average is $1,200 – $2,500.
 However, the service, distance, and time of year can influence your moving cost.

 Cost is the major point of concern for most people during a move.
-Although your 1-bedroom apartment move is small, you still might want to go with a professional out of state mover.
+Although your 1-bedroom apartment move is small, you still might want to go with the professional state to state movers.

 The actual amount will vary based on your move’s distance the special services you need as well as the moving company you choose.
 While receiving an on-site estimate is the best, the following will provide you with an insight into what to expect.